BishozitChandraDas/Product_Category_App/README.md

-* The application utilizes the Provider state management pattern to manage the state of the selected category, ensuring that data displayed in the product screen corresponds to the chosen category.
+* The application utilizes the Provider state management pattern to manage the state of the selected category, ensuring that data displayed in the product screen corresponds to the chosen category
 * The selected category's state is maintained, reflecting the active button.
 * The initial product displayed is the first item received from the API.